cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~

 HKDF uses Hash as its underlying hash function, which is the same as that
 which is indicated by the OPAQUE instantiation.
+Note that the Label parameter
+is not a NULL-terminated string.

 ## Instantiation with HMQV and 3DH {#SecHmqv}